rust-lang/rfcs/text/2442-simple-postfix-macros.md

 compiler, calling `stringify!` on `$self` will return a stringified representation of the full receiver expression.
 For instance, given `a.b()?.c.m!()`, `stringify!($self)` will return `"a.b()?.c"`.
-This allows postfix macros to provide functionality such as `dbg!` or `assert!` that wants to show the receiver expression.
+This allows postfix macros to provide debugging functionality such as `dbg!` or `assert!` that wants to show the receiver expression.

 If passed to another macro, `$self` will only match a macro argument using a designator of `:expr`, `:tt`, or `:self`.